For your business to succeed with Google Ads, people have to click on your ads.

-Just to be clear what we're even talking about click through rate or CTR is the percentage of people who clicked on your ad out of the total number of impressions of the people who saw it.
+Click-through rate or CTR is the percentage of people who clicked on your ad out of the total number of impressions of the people who saw it.

-In a previous blog I tried to answer the question, What is A Good Click Through Rate on Google AdWords.
+In a previous blog I tried to answer the question, What is A Good Click-Through Rate on Google AdWords.
 As I tried to demonstrate, this answer varies dramatically from industry to industry and is also impacted by the device being targeted.

 First, let me remind you of the importance of a good click through rate.
 It’s one of the factors, and, probably the most important factor, in determining Quality Score.